darfink/chakracore-rs/README.md

 ```

 This library, by itself is simple and easily installed, but its `jsrt-sys`
-dependency is not.
+dependency is *not*.
 To ensure a successful build, please view the `jsrt-sys`
 [build
 instructions](https://github.com/darfink/jsrt-rs/tree/master/jsrt-sys#prerequisites).